 - Do you have access to the means to carry out your plan?

 - Do you have a timeframe for taking your life?

 If the person answers ‘yes’ to any one of these questions, they are at high risk of suicide.
 If this is the case, seek immediate help.

 Talking to someone about your suicidal feelings

 Having suicidal thoughts can be scary.
 You may have never had them before, or perhaps the thoughts have been there for a while and you are not sure what to do.

-You may feel anxious to talk about your suicidal thoughts or worry that people will judge you or not take you seriously, but talking to someone you trust and feel comfortable with can help you to get the support you need.
+You may feel ashamed to talk about your suicidal thoughts or worry that people will judge you or not take you seriously, but talking to someone you trust and feel comfortable with can help you to get the support you need.